traefik/mesh/docs/content/quickstart.md

 IP: fe80::601d:7cff:fe26:c8c6
 RemoteAddr: 10.42.1.5:59478
 GET / HTTP/1.1
-Host: server.maesh-test.maesh
+Host: server.test.traefik.mesh
 User-Agent: curl/7.64.0
 Accept: */*
 Accept-Encoding: gzip
 Uber-Trace-Id: 3f9e7129a059f70:7e889a1ebcb147ac:3f9e7129a059f70:1
 X-Forwarded-For: 10.42.2.9
-X-Forwarded-Host: server.maesh-test.maesh
+X-Forwarded-Host: server.test.traefik.mesh
 X-Forwarded-Port: 80
 X-Forwarded-Proto: http
-X-Forwarded-Server: maesh-mesh-w95q2
+X-Forwarded-Server: traefik-mesh-proxy-w95q2
 X-Real-Ip: 10.42.2.9
 ```

-Note the presence of `X-Forwarded` headers as well as other instrumentation headers like `Uber-Trace-Id`, indicating than your request has been processed and instrumented by Maesh.
+Note the presence of `X-Forwarded` headers as well as other instrumentation headers like `Uber-Trace-Id`, indicating than your request has been processed and instrumented by Traefik Mesh.

 ## What's next

-See the [examples page](examples.md) to see a more advanced example, or dive into the [configuration](configuration.md) to discover all Maesh capabilities.
+See the [examples page](examples.md) to see a more advanced example, or dive into the [configuration](configuration.md) to discover all Traefik Mesh capabilities.